pyeventsourcing/eventsourcing/docs/topics/domain.rst

   is used to trigger subsequent events; and

 * the object method :func:`~eventsourcing.domain.Aggregate.collect_events`
-  is used to collect aggregate events.
+  is used to collect aggregate events that have been triggered.

 These methods are explained below.